gioblu/PJON/specification/PJON-protocol-specification-v3.1.md

 * `----1-0-` or `ACK MODE` bit high, and `TX INFO` bit low (asynchronous acknowledgement requires transmitter info)
 * `-10-----` or `EXT.
 LENGTH` bit high and `CRC` bit low (forced CRC32 for length > 15)

-Unacceptable header configuration states sending a BROADCAST:
+Unacceptable header configuration states for a broadcast transmission:
 * `-----1--` or `ACK` bit high (acknowledgement not supported if broadcasting)
 * `----1---` or `ACK MODE` bit high (acknowledgement not supported if broadcasting)